Top 100 Greatest Alternative Rock Songs of the '90s

 125. Gel - Collective Soul

-For an expanded look at alternative rock from all decades including many of the songs and artists on this list be sure to check out the accompanying playlist!
-For a deeper dive into alternative music, check out the Top 100 Alternative Artists of All Time or the Top 100 Greatest Alternative Albums of All Time.
+For an expanded look at alternative rock from all decades, including many of the songs and artists on this list be sure to check out the accompanying playlist!
+For a deeper dive into alternative music, check out the Top 100 Alternative Artists of All Time, Top 100 Greatest Alternative Albums of All Time, or Top 100 Greatest Alternative Rock Albums of the '90s.